-• NOTE: You can copy and paste the IP address into a new shortcut or bookmark it for quick access on your computer or mobile device.
-However, if you restart the switch, a dynamic IP address (assigned by a DHCP server) might change the IP address, and the bookmark might no longer link to the login page for the switch.
-When you restart the switch, you must repeat this procedure so that you can discover the new IP address of the switch in the network and update your bookmark accordingly.
-You can also set up a fixed (static) IP address for the switch (see Assign a fixed IP address to the switch on page 15) to make sure that the new bookmark always links to the login page for the switch, even after you restart the switch.
+(static) IP address for the switch, even after you restart the switch, switch (see Assign a fixed IP address to the switch on page for the switch the switch (see Assign a fixed IP address to the login page for the pookmark accordingly.
+You can also set up a fixed (static) IP address for the switch (see Assign a fixed IP address to the login page for the switch (see Assign a fixed IP address to the login page for the switch (see Assign a fixed IP address to the switch on page 15) to make sure that the new bookmark always links to the login page for the switch, even after you restart the switch.